jpedro/jpedro.github.io/stuff.md

 - Silicon Valley: one of the most funny, realistic, ironic peeks into the startup world.
 Well thought and refreshingly up-to-date, where the writers knew the end before opening the lenses for the first shot.
-  Halt and Catch Fire is another peek it's not a comedy.
+  Halt and Catch Fire is another peek but it's not a comedy.
 Irony happens when you try so hard to avoid something that you inevitably fall doing exactly that.
 It's really hard to plot right and Silicon Valley is full of them.

 - The Americans: underrated spy series.
 Slow burning, realistic.
 Humane without getting mushy.